harjotgrewal04/COMP359-Assignment1/analysisJava.md

 ## 4. Future Improvements

 ### 4.1 Potential Enhancements
-- Using UUID which gives each uniquely identify data
+- Using UUID which is used an unique identifier for objects and data by using a 128-bit number to increase the amount of combinations
-- Creating a larger real-world dataset to test efficieny
+- Creating a larger real-world dataset to test efficiency.
 - Better display output of order or dividing into better sections (Percentiles)

 ### 4.2 Performance Optimization Opportunities